Vikramank/SeattleAirbnb/README.md

 * As a visitor AirBnB in Seattle offers a wide range of staying options catering to different budgets and requirements in different neighbourhoods.

-# Files
-This repository has two jupyter notebooks.
-EDA_listings notebook is to perform EDA and make plots from listings.csv file and EDA_calendar notebook analyses data from calendar.csv file.

 Python packages used : Numpy, Pandas, Matplotlib and seaborn